gcccheng/wugui/cvenglish.md

 - Delivered a production-ready storage foundation for OpenShift workloads, enabling the platform to run databases, message queues, and other stateful services reliably.
 Improved resilience and reduced operational risk through automated failover and self-healing storage capabilities.

-#### ★ Automating Patching of Red Hat VM (sole role)
+#### ★ Automated Patch Management for Large-Scale Red Hat VM Estate (sole role)

-The manual patching process for a large-scale Red Hat environment was time-consuming and prone to errors, requiring a more efficient automated solution.
+The organisation operated hundreds of Red Hat VMs across multiple environments (production, staging, development), each with different maintenance windows, availability constraints and security requirements.
+Patch content varied significantly depending on system role, as Red Hat Satellite hosted not only RHEL repositories but also Microsoft and other third-party package sources.
+The previous manual approach was slow, inconsistent and error-prone, creating operational risk and security exposure.

 ##### Responsibilities

-- Designed and implemented an Ansible-based workflow with Red Hat Satellite to automate patching.
+- Designed and delivered **automated patch management framework** using Ansible integrated with Red Hat Satellite, capable of handling heterogeneous VM types and environment-specific constraints.
+- Developed logic to reconcile patch sources from **multiple Satellite repositories** (Red Hat, Microsoft, third-party) and apply them selectively based on system purpose and compatibility.
+- Collaborated with application owners to define **environment-specific patching windows**,and created **tailored patching policies**, ensuring production systems met uptime requirements.
+- Introduced reporting and auditability for patch status, compliance, error tracking and exception handling.

 ##### Value Created

+- Transformed patching from a manual, high-risk activity into a **consistent, automated and policy-driven process**.
-- Streamlined patching, reduced errors, and improved system uptime and security across the infrastructure.
+- Reduced patching errors and improved overall system uptime through controlled rollouts and validation.
+- Ensured security compliance across a complex VM estate while minimising disruption to mission-critical applications.
+- Provided a scalable foundation for ongoing OS lifecycle management and aligned patching practices across teams.

-#### ★ Ansible Automation Platform on Openshift
+#### ★ Ansible Automation Platform (AAP) on OpenShift — Enterprise Automation Platform Implementation

-With an ever-increasing number of playbooks, inventories, and workflows, manually managing them is challenging.
-A central platform is required to orchestrate all the elements related to Ansible.
+As the organisation's infrastructure and application environments grew, the number of playbooks, inventories, credentials and automation workflows expanded significantly.
+Automation execution was inconsistent across teams, secrets were managed manually, and there was no unified governance model.
+AAP on OpenShift was selected as the foundation for a centrally governed automation platform that could support multi-team, multi-tenant and audit-ready operations at scale.

 ##### Responsibilities

-- Collaborated with teams on deploying the Ansible Automation Platform on Openshift.
+- Led the design and deployment of **Ansible Automation Platform on Red Hat OpenShift**, including controller, execution environments, private automation hub and cluster integration.
+- Built a **multi-tenant automation architecture** to support different teams (Ops, Security, AppDev) with segregated inventories, RBAC policies, credential stores and execution environments.
+- Containerised automation workflows using **Execution Environments** to ensure reproducibility, dependency isolation and security baselines.
+- Defined standardised automation patterns and **governance workflows**, including peer review, validation, testing pipelines and controlled promotion between environments.
+- Established **audit logging, compliance controls and lifecycle management** for playbooks, inventories, job runs and credentials.
+- Collaborated across infrastructure, security, and application engineering teams to migrate existing ad-hoc automation into a unified, secure and scalable platform.
+- Implemented monitoring and usage analytics for job runs, execution bottlenecks and capacity management.

 ##### Value Created

-- Reduced manual tasks and errors while managing playbooks, inventories, and secrets, improved operational efficiency, and enhanced security
+- Transformed automation from scripts and manual processes into a **centralised, secure and policy-driven automation platform**.
+- Improved operational consistency and reduced human error by enforcing standardised automation workflows and RBAC governance.
+- Significantly accelerated automation delivery by enabling shared execution environments and reproducible job execution.
+- Enhanced security posture through tracked credential usage, containerised execution, and full auditability of automation activities.
+- Enabled long-term scalability by providing a reusable automation foundation that multiple teams can safely extend.

 #### Implementing Local S3-Compatible Backend for Terraform State Management using MinIO on Kubernetes(sole role)